pnp/powershell/documentation/Add-PnPViewsFromXML.md

 ```

 ### -List
-The ID or Url of the list.
+The ID or Url of the list to add the view to.

 ```yaml
 Type: ListPipeBind